StoneOrbits/VortexEngine/docs/vortex-devices/duo/index.md

 **Special Functions**

-- The Duo has some unique <a href="{% link vortex-devices/duo/special-functions.md %}">Special Functions</a>.
+- The Duo has some unique <a href="{{ site.baseurl }}{% link vortex-devices/duo/special-functions.md %}">Special Functions</a>.
 Check out the basic menus before diving into these options.

 **Using The Button**